johndcf/DCF77-Meteotime-Decoder/README.md

 Most decoded values are plausible, and repeated patterns across regions and sections suggest that the decoder is not behaving randomly.
 However, some weather-symbol combinations may be ambiguous, especially in borderline cases such as showers vs. thunderstorms.

+Some DCF77 Meteotime weather receivers display an additional night/minimum temperature for day 3 / the fourth forecast day.

+The decoder currently confirms the following fields for this slot:

+- bits 0..3: day weather symbol
+- bits 4..7: night weather symbol
+- bits 16..21: day/maximum temperature

+These values match observations from a hardware Meteotime receiver.

+However, the displayed night/minimum temperature could not yet be mapped to a simple 6-bit temperature field in bits 8..15.
+Several candidate bit windows (bits 8..13, 9..14 and 10..15, including bit-reversed and inverted variants) were tested, but none matched the receiver values consistently.

+Therefore, the day 3 minimum/night temperature is currently not decoded.
+It may be generated internally by the receiver, stored from another transmission block, or encoded in a non-obvious/proprietary way.

 ### Current status
 - Structural decoding: consistent
 - Region/section assignment: most likely consistent